World War I in literature: Poetry

 The poem In Flanders Fields by John McCrae continues to be one of the more popular wartime poems in Canada, and has achieved a status where it is recognized as one of the country's most notable unofficial symbols.

 The expressionist poet August Stramm wrote some of Germany's important poems about the war.

 From the war itself until the late 1970s, the genre of war poetry was almost exclusively reserved for male poets.
 This was based on an idea of an exclusive authenticity limited to the works of those who had fought and died in the war.
 It excluded other forms of experience in the war, such as mourning, nursing and the home front, which were more likely to be experienced by other demographics such as women.
-There were over 500 women writing and publishing poetry during World War I. Examples of poems by female poets include Teresa Hooley's A War Film, Jessie Pope's War Girls, and Mary H.J.
+There were over 500 women writing and publishing poetry during World War I. Examples of poems by female poets include Teresa Hooley's A War Film, Jessie Pope's War Girls, Pauline B. Barrington's Education, and Mary H.J.
 Henderson's An Incident.
 In addition to giving women greater access to work, the war also gave women greater artistic freedom and space to express their identities as artists.

 Novels

 A common subject for fiction in the 1920s and 1930s was the effect of the war, including shell shock and the huge social changes caused by the war.
-From the latter half of the 20th century onwards, World War I continued to be a popular subject for fiction, mainly novels.
+From the latter half of the 20th century onward, World War I continued to be a popular subject for fiction, mainly novels.